Determining the Right Sales Price

 Supply and demand:

-PRICE is important and is better determined by comparing your home’s condition with neighboring sales.
-If there is another home similar to yours for sale in your area, and appears to be a better deal by Price or Quality and Condition of home, then that home will be a more desirable purchase to a buyer than yours.
+PRICE is important and is better determined by comparing your home's condition with neighboring sales.
+If there is another home similar to yours for sale in your area that appears to be a better deal by Price or Quality and Condition, then that home will be more desirable to a buyer than yours.
 THUS, pricing your home correctly to begin with is very important for a successful and quick sale.

-• A property that is in wonderful condition with many upgrades that are generally acceptable to most buyers could be priced higher than a home that is in worse condition.
+• A property in wonderful condition with many upgrades that are generally acceptable to most buyers could be priced higher than a home that is in worse condition.

 • A home in poor condition that needs paint, carpet, or new roof should be priced lower than homes without these problems.

 Example: You and your neighbor three houses away have the same square footage and similar location.
-The neighbor’s house is priced at $150,000.
-Which is priced $5000 more than your house.
-Your house has outdated flooring and an older roof than your neighbor’s house.
-Your neighbor’s house has newer roof and the interior is completely renovated.
-Obviously, a buyer will lean more towards your neighbor’s house than your house even though there is a slight difference in price due to the condition of the homes.
+The neighbor's house is priced at $150,000, which is $5,000 more than your house.
+Your house has outdated flooring and an older roof, while your neighbor's house has a newer roof and completely renovated interior.
+Obviously, a buyer will lean more towards your neighbor's house even though there is a slight difference in price due to the condition of the homes.